jlylekim/UndersmoothedUnfolding/docs/source/why.rst

  Optimal uncertainty quantification VS. point estimation
 ---------------------------------------------------------
 TODO
 * Maybe add Figure 6.1, pg.
 70 from Mikael's dissertation?
+MK: No need for that here

-``UndersmoothedUnfolding`` an extension for the unfolding software ``TUnfold`` V17.6 [2]_ [3]_ written by Stefan Schmitt. ``TUnfold`` implements Tikhonov regularization for unfolding smeared data from particle detectors.
+``UndersmoothedUnfolding`` an extension for the unfolding software ``TUnfold`` V17.6 [2]_ written by Stefan Schmitt. ``TUnfold`` implements Tikhonov regularization for unfolding smeared data from particle detectors.
 However, as demonstrated by Kuusela (2016) [1]_, the resulting confidence intervals may seriously underestimate the uncertainty in the unfolded space, unless care is taken in the choice of the regularization strength tau.
+MK: Can we do Latex for tau here?

+MK: Explain the plot below

 .. image:: plots/coverage_peak_bin_curvature.pdf
     :width: 100%